 - Getting a pump CPU block with integrated pump.
 Options like: “Swiftech Apogee Drive II” (expensive but very powerful) or “Alphacool Eisbaer LT” (weaker but enough for smaller loops)

 - Get a small enough pump or pump-reservoir-combo to fit somewhere else in the case.
 One option would be the “Alphacool Eisstation 40 DC-LT” combined with the “Alphacool DC-LT 2”.
 Pretty much the same pump mentioned above, so a bit underpowered (used by Alphacool’s AIO solutions).
 If proved too week you could always get the “Alphacool Eisbaer LT” in serial for two pumps in total.

 I opted with the second option as the dimensions are so small and I should be able to fit it somewhere.
-Any GPU block would work, as they should fit “somehow”.
+Any GPU block would work, as it should fit (this proved not to be true as I had issues fitting my block).
 I decided to use soft tubing as it’s easier to use in cramped spaces.
 I used the somewhat thinner tubing 7.6 mm from Alphacool used by rack servers.

 Custom water cooling components used for my Ghost s1 listed below (first version of case with pci-e gen4 riser bought later):

 Case: Ghost S1 (first version) with L and S top-hat.